 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode:

-Day time telephone number:

-Evening telephone number:

-Please give details of your complaint, including whether you have spoken to anybody at the
+Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the

 school about it.

 What actions do you feel might resolve the problem at this stage?

+And you attaching any non-any and 2 If an inlease aims datails

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

+2-8

 Date:

 Official use

 Date acknowledgement sent:

 By who:

+by wito:

 Complaint referred to:

 Date: